 1. The first layer is Walnut Stain Distress Crayon.
 Scribble it on and use a damp paintbrush to move it around.

-2. Picket Fence Crayon was added to each color circle on the center left and rubbed in.
+Again, I always follow crayon work by pouncing over the top with a wet wipe.2.
+Picket Fence Crayon was added to each color circle on the center left and rubbed in.

 3. Walnut Stain Crayon was scribbled on the glass mat and picked up with the water brush and added to the right side to give the appearance that the dot is now a sphere.